 OTHER CONDITIONS: There will be several leisurely bird walks at Chan Chich, where the paths are wide and for the most part flat (there are a few ups and downs, especially around the temple areas).
 None of the walking will be particularly strenuous (longest walk will be around 3.5 miles).
-Altitude changes will vary from sea level to less than 900 feet elevation.
+Altitude changes will vary ventbird.com 11 Best of Belize: Crooked Tree from sea level to less than 900 feet elevation.
 To take advantage of the best time for avian activity, we will begin birding during the dawn hours each morning (breakfast will be at 6:00 a.m. each morning in Chan Chich).
 Chan Chich Lodge has a beautifully designed swimming pool and hot tub; the pool is enclosed by mosquito screens and is bug-free.
 There is also a pool at the Fort George Hotel in Belize City.
 There will be two early morning departures from Belize City (5:00 a.m. in order to be at Crooked Tree for an early breakfast followed by birding in the peak of the morning).
+The open-air, safari type vehicles at Chan Chich are superb for birding.
+They do require going up three steps on the side of the vehicle to get in.
+There is a front passenger seat available in each vehicle if someone cannot manage the side steps.

 CLOTHING: Light field clothing and casual attire are suitable for this tour.
 Bring several pairs of long pants and comfortable shirts.
 Long-sleeved shirts are useful for protection from the sun and occasional biting insects.
-Pretreating field pants and socks with repellant can provide extra protection from chiggers.
+Pre-treating field pants and socks with repellant can provide extra protection from chiggers.
 A good hat or cap, plus rain gear and/or an umbrella are essential.
 Be sure to have a pair of comfortable walking shoes or hiking boots, plus a second pair of footwear such as tennis shoes.
 Waterproof boots or NEOS overshoes may be useful if the rainy season has been prolonged (if it rains, the trails can be muddy), but most years the trails are rather dry by this time.
 A sweater and/or light jacket are also useful for the occasional cool, damp mornings, evenings and overcast days.
 Remember to take a bathing suit if you would like to take advantage of the pool.
 Laundry service is available on a charge-per-item basis at Chan Chich.
 Items dropped off in the morning at the front desk are usually returned late the same afternoon.
 If you plan to wash your clothes in your room, please be aware of the fact that drip-drying (even of quick drying nylon items) may take a couple of days with the frequently high humidity.